scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 To get a sense of how composing data and generating complex figures works within this framework, we explore some artificial data in Figure :ref:`spaces`.
-Here we will vary the frequency and amplitude of sine and cosine waves, demonstrating how we can quickly embed this data into a high-dimensional space.
-The first thing we have to do is to declare the dimensions of the space we want to explore as the key dimensions (``kdims``) of the HoloMap.
-Next we populate the space iterating over the frequencies, amplitudes, and the two trigonometric functions, generating each ``Curve`` element individually and assigning to the HoloMap at the correct position in the declared multi-dimensional space.
+Here we vary the frequency and amplitude of sine and cosine waves, demonstrating how we can quickly embed this data into a high-dimensional space.
+First, we declare the dimensions of the space we want to explore as the key dimensions (``kdims``) of the HoloMap.
+Next, we populate the space iterating over the frequencies, amplitudes, and the two trigonometric functions, generating each ``Curve`` element individually and assigning to the HoloMap at the correct position in the declared multi-dimensional space.

 ..
-  jbednar: it's embarrassing that the subfigure label is missing in A.
-  Maybe suppress both such labels to avoid the problem?
-But then it's hard to refer to A and B in the caption.
-  Should 'xs' be 'ps' or even 'phases', for clarity?
-  Isn't even A a HoloMap, covering cos and sin?
+   jbednar: should you swap A and B in figure 2?
+The single-curve HoloMap view is arguably easier to describe, and it's mentioned first in the main text.

 .. figure:: spaces_example.png
    :scale: 30%
    :align: center
    :figclass: w

-   Example of a HoloViews Spaces object being visualized in two different ways. **A**.
-A ``GridSpace`` providing a condensed representation of Curve Elements across 'Frequency' and 'Amplitude', for the function selected at the right.  **B**.
-One frame of a HoloMap, selected using all three widgets, which appear automatically because at least one item being selected has more dimensions than can be shown on the screen at a given time.
-In this way HoloViews can represent arbitrarily high-dimensional data naturally and conveniently.  :label:`spaces`
+   Example of a HoloViews spaces object ``holomap`` being visualized in two different ways.
+This HoloMap contains Curve objects embedded in three dimensions (``Frequency``, ``Amplitude``, ``Function``), but not all of these dimensions can be visualized at once.
+In **A**, two of the dimensions are mapped onto the rows and columns of a grid, and the remaining ``Function`` dimension can be selected using the widget at the right.
+In **B**, only a single curve is shown, with the three sliders at the right together selecting the appropriate curve from the 3D HoloMap space.
+HoloMaps allow users to explore arbitrarily high-dimensional data naturally and conveniently, with sliders appearing automatically whenever there is more data than can fit into the available display dimensions.
+   :label:`spaces`

-We can immediately go ahead and display this HoloMap either as an animation or using the default widgets.
+We can immediately go ahead and display this HoloMap either as an animation or using the default widgets, as in Figure :ref:`spaces` **B**.
 Visualizing individual curves in isolation is not very useful, of course; instead we probably want to see how the curves vary across ``Frequency`` and ``Amplitude`` in a single plot.
 A ``GridSpace`` provides such a representation and by